olinox14/altcha-demo/readme.md

 # Model: Symfony+Nuxt+Caddy

-A demonstration project of the usage of [Altcha](https://altcha.org/) in a Symfony6 + Nuxt.js 3 environnement.
+A minimal implementation of Altcha in a Symfony6 + Nuxt.js 3 project

 ## Install